siemens/gencmpclient/doc/cmpClient-cli.md

     If **-newkey** and **-newkeytype** are given and **-cmd** is not _p10cr_ this option is ignored.

-## Certificate update and revocation options
+## Certificate enrollment and revocation options

 - **-oldcert** _filename_